Vyral/kristy-moore-recruiting/_posts/2019-03-14-points-to-know-if-you-want-to-guide-your-clients-through-a-transaction.md

 In addition to your clients, you also need to understand the contract.
 Many agents don’t really even know what the contract says or how it works.
 For instance, the financing deadline stays on the contract until it’s removed; a lot of sellers think that when the financing date is done, it’s done—but it’s really not.
 Unless the seller delivers notice to the buyer, that contingency can stay on the contract all the way to closing.

-For our part, once the financing contingency is over from the seller’s standpoint, we issue a notice to the buyer to make sure the buyer remove their financing, or that if they don’t, the financing is automatically removed within three days.
+For our part, once the financing contingency is over from the seller’s standpoint, we issue a notice to the buyer to make sure they remove their financing, and if they don't, the financing is automatically removed within three days.

-From the buyer’s perspective, we just keep it on as long as we can until the seller’s agent tries to get us to remove it—then, we still keep in on until they deliver us notice or get really angry.
+From the buyer’s perspective, we just keep it on as long as we can until the seller’s agent tries to get us to remove it—then, we still keep it on until they deliver us notice or get really angry.

 **It’s important to understand which contingencies fall off the contract, as well as which ones stay on the contract**.
 Appraisals also stay on the contract, especially if it involves an FHA or VA loan.
 Home inspection contingencies fall off at the deadline, so if you don’t get the addendum requesting the repairs and the report to the agent by the deadline, you no longer have a home inspection contingency, meaning your buyer can’t ask for any repairs or back out of the deal based on the home inspection contingency.

-For the association documents, if there is one, the buyer has three days to review the documents.
+The buyer has three days to review the association documents, if there are any.
 For our process, we order the documents before the property is listed, so by the time we get a contract, we already have those documents ready for the buyer to review.
-Most agents don’t do this, so if you’re representing the buyer, you mostly likely won’t get those association documents until you’re well into the contract.
+Most agents don’t do this, so if you’re representing the buyer, you most likely won’t get those association documents until you’re well into the contract.
 Getting those ahead of time means your buyer will have all that time, plus three days, to back out of the deal for any reason.

 There are other contingencies that can appear in a contract, but we won’t cover them all today.
 If you have any questions about this process, don’t hesitate to reach out to me.
 I’d be happy to help you.